Coaches

 ASSISTANT COACH

-Walton joined the Tufts University coaching staff in the summer of 2023
+Waldbaum joined the Tufts University coaching staff in the summer of 2023 and has been instrumental in our success since his arrival back in Medford.